Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 Sales Analysis: Unpacking the Decline

 The company reported Revenue from Operations of INR 679.30 Crores in Q1 FY26.
-This represents a significant decline of 24.78% Year-on-Year (YoY) and a sharper 32.32% Quarter-on-Quarter (QoQ).
+This represents a significant decline of 24.78% Year-on-Year (YoY) and a sharper 32.32% Quarter-on-Quarter (QoQ) compared to a robust Q4 FY25.

 What caused this slowdown?
 The culprit, as highlighted by the management, was “extremely poor supplies of wheelsets from Rail Wheel Factory, Bangalore,” which severely impacted the Freight Rail Systems segment.
+This is a crucial detail, as it points to an external supply chain issue rather than a fundamental demand problem.

 Let’s look at the segment-wise breakdown:

-Particulars Q1 FY26 (INR Crs) Q1 FY25 (INR Crs) Y-o-Y Growth (%) Q4 FY25 (INR Crs) Q-o-Q Growth (%)
+Particulars Q1 FY26 (INR Crs) Q1 FY25 (INR Crs) Y-o-Y Change (%) Q4 FY25 (INR Crs) Q-o-Q Change (%)

 Freight Rolling Stock 601.87 842.19 -28.54% 915.26 -34.24%